hmd8/http-server/README.md

 # Usage:

-node http-server
+node server.js

+Now you can visit http://localhost:8080 to view your server

 OR

 h=127.0.0.1 p=3000 node server.js

-Now you can visit http://localhost:8080 to view your server
+http://127.0.0.1:3000 to view your server

 # Available Options: